 Developing a Business Plan

-This publication will help you create your own business plan.
-It includes a discussion of the makeup of the plan and the information needed to develop a business plan.
-Business plans are traditionally developed and written by the owner with input from family members.
-Business plans are “living” documents that should be reviewed and updated at least every year.
-Reviews reinforce the thoughts and plans of the owner and the business and aids in the evaluation process.
-Evaluation determines if the business is in need of change or if it is meeting the expectations of the owners.
+This publication will assist in drafting your own business plan.
+It includes a discussion of the makeup of the plan and the information you need to develop a business plan.
+Business plans are traditionally developed and written by the owner with input from family members and the members of the business team.
+Business plans are "living" documents that should be reviewed and updated every year or if an opportunity for change presents itself.
+Reviews reinforce the thoughts and plans of the owner and the business, and aid in the evaluation process.
+For an established venture, evaluation determines if the business is in need of change or if it is meeting the expectations of the owners.

 Using the Proper Format

-A business plan should be structured like a book with the title page first, followed by a table of contents.
-Following these two pages, the main parts of the plan should appear in this order: executive summary, business mission statement, goals, and objectives, background information, organizational matters, marketing plan, and financial plan.
+A business plan should be structured like a book with the title or cover page first, followed by a table of contents.
+Following these two pages, the main parts of the plan normally appear in this order: executive summary, business mission statement, goals and objectives, background information, organizational matters, marketing plan, and financial plan.

-The executive summary is placed at the front of the business plan, but it should be the last part to be written.
-The summary describes the business or proposed changes to the existing business, and the industry of which the business is or will be a part.
+The executive summary is placed at the front of the business plan, but it should be the last part written.
+The summary describes the proposed business or changes to the existing business and the sector of which the business is (or will be) a part.
 Research findings and recommendations should be summarized concisely to provide the reader with the information required to make any decisions.
-The summary outlines the direction and future plans or goals of the company and the methods that will be used to achieve these goals.
+The summary outlines the direction and future plans or goals of the business, as well as the methods that will be used to achieve these goals.

-The summary includes background information used to make these recommendations.
+The summary should include adequate background information to support these recommendations.
 The final financial analysis and the assumptions used are also a part of the executive summary.
 The analysis should show how proposed changes will ensure the sustainability of the current or proposed business.
 All challenges facing the existing business or proposed venture should also be discussed in this section.
-Identifying such challenges shows the reader that all considerations have been explored and taken into account during the research process.
+Identifying such challenges shows the reader that you have explored and taken into account all considerations during the research process.

 Mission, Goals, and Objectives

-Once the decision is made as to the type of business, the detailed planning can begin.
-The business owner first decides the structure of the business.
-The business structure will have an impact on the future of the business.
-If the incorrect structure is chosen, the business may be negatively impacted down the road.
+The business owner must first choose an appropriate legal structure for the business.
+The business structure will have an impact on the future, including potential expansion and exit from the business.
+If the proper legal structure is not chosen, the business may be negatively impacted down the road.
+Only after the decision is made about the type of business can the detailed planning begin.

-This section of the plan describes the business structure, the management team, and risk management strategies.
-This section describes how the business is or will be structured.
-There are several forms of business structure to choose from including sole-proprietorship, partnership, corporations (both subchapter S and subchapter C), cooperative, and limited liability corporations and partnerships (LLCs and LLPs).
+This section of the plan describes the current or planned business structure, the management team, and risk management strategies.
+There are several forms of business structure to choose from, including sole proprietorship, partnership, corporations (subchapter S or subchapter C), cooperative, and limited liability corporation or partnership (LLC or LLP).
 These business structures are discussed in Agricultural Alternatives: Starting or Diversifying an Agricultural Business.

-The type of business structure is an important decision and often requires legal advice.
-The business structure should fit the management skills and styles of the owner or owners.
-For example, if there is more than one owner or multiple investors, a sole-proprietorship is not an option since more than one person has invested time and/or money into the business.
-In this case a partnership, cooperative, corporation, LLC, or LLP would be the proper choice.
+The type of business structure is an important decision and often requires the advice of an attorney (and an accountant).
+The business structure should fit the management skills and style(s) of the owner (or owners) and take into account the risk management needs (both liability and financial) of the business.
+For example, if there is more than one owner (or multiple investors), a sole proprietorship is not an option because more than one person has invested time and/or money into the business.
+In this case, a partnership, cooperative, corporation, LLC, or LLP would be the proper choice.

-If the business is not a sole-proprietorship, the management team should be described.
+If the business is not a sole proprietorship, the management team should be described in the business plan.
 The management team should consist of all parties involved in the decisions and activities of the business.
-The strengths and backgrounds of the management team should be discussed to highlight the positive aspects of the team.
+The strengths and backgrounds of management team members should be discussed to highlight the positive aspects of the team.
+Even if the business is a sole proprietorship, usually more than one person (often a spouse, child, relative, or other trusted person) will have input into the decisions and therefore should be included as team member(s).

 Regardless of the business structure, all businesses should also have an external management support team.
 This external management support team should consist of the business's lawyer, accountant, insurance agent or broker, and possibly a mentor.
 These external members are an integral part of the management team.
 Many large businesses have these experts on staff.
 For small businesses, the external management team replaces full-time experts; the business owner(s) should consult with this external team on a regular basis (at least once a year) to determine if the business is complying with all rules and regulations.
 Listing the management team in the business plan allows the reader to know that the business owner has developed a network of experts to provide advice.